maxsonBraunLab/cutTag-pipeline/README.md

 printshellcmds: True
 ```

-## 5. (Optional) SnakeMake + Singularity Setup
+## 5. (Optional) SnakeMake + Singularity/Apptainer Setup

-If you would like to run the pipeline using Singularity containers instead of Conda, please follow additional setup and execution instructions in the "Reproducible results with SnakeMake + Singularity" section below.
+If you would like to run the pipeline using Singularity/Apptainer containers instead of Conda, please follow additional setup and execution instructions in the "Reproducible results with SnakeMake + Singularity/Apptainer" section below.

 # Execution